Envisioning a Virginia where every need for mobility-related rehabilitation equipment is fulfilled.

 Our services significantly impact both the lives of the individuals we serve and their communities.

-individuals served in 2020 that reported being able to remain in their homes.
+Individuals served in 2021 report being able to remain in their homes.

-individuals served that reported fewer falls, ER visits, and hospitalizations in 2020.
+Individuals served that reported fewer falls, ER visits, and hospitalizations in 2021.

 Meet the F.R.E.E.
 Leadership and Staff